ETF

 Besides blockchain and cryptocurrencies, what else is in the digital asset ecosystem?

-There are a host of players, technologies and financial instruments involved in bringing digital assets to life—and each aspect presents an investible opportunity.
+Many players, technologies, and financial instruments are bringing digital assets to life.
+Each presents an investible opportunity.

 What companies and technologies help in the production and use of digital assets?

-Blockchain users: Companies that are involved in the research and development of blockchain technologies for cryptocurrencies and other commercial applications.
+Blockchain users: Companies that research and develop blockchain technologies for cryptocurrencies and other commercial applications.

 Cryptocurrency buyers: Companies that report crypto assets on their balance sheets.